TWBug/GoldCardHenge/content/application/_index.en.md

 * If you choose to apply as a Hong Kong citizen, you will be required to give up your other citizenship.
 You must give up your foreign citizenship according to Article 4 of Laws and Regulations Regarding Hong Kong & Macao Affairs, the "Hong Kong Residents" as used herein refers to persons who qualify for permanent residency in Hong Kong and who do not hold a travel document other than a British (Overseas) passport or a Hong Kong passport.
 However, if you apply as a foreign citizen, you would only have to sign an affidavit stating that you will only use the designated passport you chose to enter Taiwan.
 * Hong Kong and Macao applicants must download the "Hong Kong or Macao Resident Confirmation Document" and the "Residence Declaration Form for Hong Kong and Macao Residents".
 Signatures must be in Chinese.
 Please refer to the links to download the necessary documents: [](https://www.immigration.gov.tw/media/51515/%E9%A6%99%E6%B8%AF%E6%88%96%E6%BE%B3%E9%96%80%E5%B1%85%E6%B0%91%E8%BA%AB%E5%88%86%E7%A2%BA%E8%AA%8D%E6%9B%B8.pdf)[香港或澳門居民身分確認書.pdf](https://www.immigration.gov.tw/media/51515/%E9%A6%99%E6%B8%AF%E6%88%96%E6%BE%B3%E9%96%80%E5%B1%85%E6%B0%91%E8%BA%AB%E5%88%86%E7%A2%BA%E8%AA%8D%E6%9B%B8.pdf)、[](https://www.immigration.gov.tw/media/62232/%E9%A6%99%E6%B8%AF%E6%BE%B3%E9%96%80%E5%B1%85%E6%B0%91%E7%94%B3%E8%AB%8B%E5%B1%85%E7%95%99%E5%AE%9A%E5%B1%85%E7%94%B3%E5%A0%B1%E6%9B%B8.pdf)[香港澳門居民申請居留定居申報書.pdf](https://www.immigration.gov.tw/media/62232/%E9%A6%99%E6%B8%AF%E6%BE%B3%E9%96%80%E5%B1%85%E6%B0%91%E7%94%B3%E8%AB%8B%E5%B1%85%E7%95%99%E5%AE%9A%E5%B1%85%E7%94%B3%E5%A0%B1%E6%9B%B8.pdf)
+* Hong Kong and Macao applicants who were born in Mainland China must upload one of the following documents:

+  1. A certificate of non-household registration in Mainland China verified by the Straits Exchange Foundation (SEF).
+  2. Mainland Travel Permit for Hong Kong and Macau Residents (Home Return Permit)
+  3. The notarized certificate of cancellation of Mainland China household registration verified by the SEF.
 {{< /note >}}

 {{< note title="3" >}}